MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-security-governance-and-compliance.md

 Cloud solutions initially hosted single, relatively isolated applications.
 As the benefits of cloud solutions became clear, the cloud hosted many larger-scale workloads, like SAP on Azure.
 Addressing security, reliability, performance, and cost concerns of deployments in one or more regions became vital throughout the lifecycle of cloud services.

-The vision for SAP enterprise-scale landing zone (enterprise-scale landing zone) security, compliance, and governance on Azure is to give organizations tools and processes to prevent risk and make effective decisions.
+The vision for SAP enterprise-scale landing zone security, compliance, and governance on Azure is to give organizations tools and processes to prevent risk and make effective decisions.
 The enterprise-scale landing zone defines security, governance, and compliance roles and responsibilities, so everyone knows what is expected from them.

 ## Shared responsibility model